Marking up changes in natural language appropriately is a WCAG 2.0, level AA, requirement (SC 3.1.2). Specifically, SC 3.1.2 states:

 Correcting pronunciation problems is a Level AAA WCAG 2.o requirement (SC 3.1.6), and as such may be a little off the radar for many.
 However, the early adoption of these technologies for both PDF and EPUB formats would be most welcome, especially for those working with educational documentation (particularly exam papers), technical materials, or perhaps medical literature or instructions, where clarity and ease of use are paramount, and where misunderstandings may have serious consequences.

-At the time that the above video was recorded there was a bug in the current version of JAWS (version 2018) preventing it from correctly reading language attributes in a PDF (other than alt text on images).
+At the time that the above video was recorded there was a bug in the current version of JAWS (version 2018) preventing it from correctly reading language attributes in a PDF (other than alt text and link text).
 Hence the video was recorded using JAWS 18 (the previous version).
 The JAWS 2018 bug has been reported to Freedom Scientific and hopefully will soon be fixed.